Our story – how did we get to where we are now?

 What makes our farms and our prawns different?

-Our clean and clear water land-based Recirculating Aquaculture Systems (RAS) technology is a world-first and has been developed in close collaboration with experienced industry practitioners and academic partners from around the world.
+Our clean water land-based Recirculating Aquaculture Systems (RAS) technology is a world-first and has been developed in close collaboration with experienced industry practitioners and academic partners from around the world.

 The innovative bio-filtration system developments ensure the wastewater is biologically remediated and suitable for reuse within our facilities – which means nothing is wasted.